 We are now in the process of budget deliberations for the service itself and ongoing community engagement.
 This will further inform Council’s decision-making.
 We hope to make announcements about our direction for the future of the service and opportunities for citizen engagement by the end of 2020.

 Why is the Town considering changes?

 - Direction from the community.
-Town Council and staff have listened thoughtfully to past public consultation and conversations with community members.
+Town Council and staff have listened thoughtfully to past public consultation, Curbside Consultation campaign results, and conversations with community members.
 We understand that improvements are wanted.
 We know that convenience, accessibility and affordability are key concerns.
 We also appreciate that protecting our natural resources and environment is always a priority.

 - New local organics facility.
 The Regional District of Central Kootenay plans to open a new Organics Composting Facility at the Creston Landfill site next Fall.
 The facility will divert waste from the landfill and produce high-quality compost.

 - Rising fees for tipping garbage.
 We pay by weight to dispose of the garbage we collect.
 The Town of Creston is preparing for these “tipping fees” to go up significantly in coming years.
 While we don't control the cost of tipping fees, collecting recyclables and kitchen scraps separately would reduce the amount of garbage collected.
 This should help to keep the cost of disposal down in the long run.

 - Lifespan of the local landfill.
 The Creston Landfill site has a limited capacity.
 Making recycling and composting more accessible and convenient would reduce what we send to the landfill.
 This should help to extend its lifespan and save resources.

 - Making progress on local goals.
 Citizens, Council, and Town staff came together to create an award-winning Official Community Plan.
 It lays out goals for everything from neighbourhood vitality to greenhouse gas reductions.
 Enhancing our Curbside Collection Service will help us achieve our shared vision for our community.

 Have changes to the service been decided on already?